-Two fresh patches of the south-bound side of Dr Babasaheb Ambedkar Road, one of the main connectors to the central suburbs, have been dug up; BMC claims it will finish work on time, residents say they are certain it won’t
+Two fresh patches of south-bound side of Dr Babasaheb Ambedkar Road, one of the main connectors to central suburbs, have been dug up; BMC claims it will finish work on time, residents not convinced

 Just 16 days ahead of its self-imposed May 31 deadline and 10 days before the fresh May 25 deadline set by the municipal commissioner to complete all the pre-monsoon road and trenching work, the BMC dug up two fresh patches of the important Dr Babasaheb Ambedkar Road in Sion on Friday.

 One of the patches where work is going on.
 The two patches are just a few feet apart

 While the BMC claims it will finish the work on the patches by May 31, residents say they are certain that it will remain incomplete and motorists will have to face trouble during the monsoon season.
 An activist claimed that ‘curing’, which is part of the concretisation process, alone will take about 15 days.

 Local resident Shaishav Zaveri noticed the patches, totalling about 300 feet in length, on the south-bound (towards CST) side of the road, very close to where the Sion flyover ends, on Friday.
 “No part of the road had been dug up here on Thursday night and suddenly, on Friday morning, I saw these fenced-off patches.
 How can the BMC claim that the work will be completed with just 14 days left for its deadline from today (Sunday)?
 Shouldn’t they have planned this in advance?
 When it starts raining, there are going to be massive traffic jams in the area,” Zaveri said.
 He said he is sure that the work on the road will not be completed in time for the monsoon.